vickmuir/Backup/install-backup-client-windows2016.md

    {:tip}
 6. Enter network address (the IP address of the assigned vault) and click **Add**.
 Then, click **Next**.
 7. Enter the new port values and click **Add**, then **Next**.
 8. In the Connection Settings screen, enter the number of seconds and minutes that you want.
-Keep the **Enable over the wire encryption for transmissions to/from the vault** box checked.
+Keep the **Enable over the wire encryption for transmissions to and from the vault** box checked.
 Click **Next**.
 9. In the Authentication screen, enter your credentials and click **Next**.
 10. The Registered computers window displays the host name of your server.
 Click **Next**.
 11. Click **Finish** to complete the configuration.